la2050/archive/_projects/2014/connected-engaged-=-resilient-communities.md

     adopted.
 We are in conversations with the County of LA and eventually the City of LA to pilot the 5 Steps model as a Part 2 to the Map Your Neighborhood program.
-  cost: >-
-    Since the Map Your Neighborhood component is volunteer-run, the largest expenses revolve around a percent of staff management of the Community Ambassador Program, meeting costs, printing,  travel, and collateral like preparedness kits, .
-The Team Red Cross App was very recently released and enhancements are already being worked on, so production a percent of salary and communication expenses would be part of the cost for these purposes.
-  budget: "Salary                                                                            $80,000\r\n(App Production, Communications, and Program) \r\n\r\nMeetings                                                                        $ 5,000\r\n\r\nMaterials                                                                        $ 6,500\r\n(preparedness kits)\r\n\r\nPrinting                                                                          $ 5,500\r\n\r\nTravel                                                                             $ 3,000\r\n(Mileage Reimbursement)                                                                     \r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'